ni/install-systemlink-enterprise/release-notes/2023-10/Perform-a-hard-reset-on-the-redis-cluster.md

 # Perform a hard reset of a Redis cluster without deleting the Helm deployment

-The following procedure can be used when things have gone very wrong and cannot be recovered using the CLI.
-This will cause downtime and will result in full data loss, so you do not want to do this if you can find any way to avoid it.
+The following procedure can be used when Redis is in a failure mode cannot be recovered using the Redis CLI.
+This will cause downtime of the SystemLink application.

-NOTE: For the current helium-webserver usage of Redis, the data stored in the cluster is ephemeral and can be lost without any long-term consequences.
-This may not be true for all future uses of Redis.

-If you have no other option, do the following:
+To perform a hard reset of Redis:

 1. Determine the name of the stateful set used to manage this cluster.